aelskens/aelskens/README.md

 - 👋 Hi, I’m @aelskens
 - 👀 I’m interested in optical microscopy, image analysis and machine learning
-- 🌱 I’m currently learning about optical microscopy and image analysis
+- 🌱 I’m currently learning about image analysis and machine learning
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me arthur.elskens@ulb.be